 The Santa Barbara Neighborhood Clinics (SBNC) organization was formed in July of 1998 by merging three existing medical clinics that had provided care to low-income patients since the 1970s.
 The Isla Vista Health Projects opened in 1970, followed shortly by the Carrillo Clinic (originally the Freedom Clinic) in 1971, and the Westside Clinic in 1973.

-Today, SBNC is THE critical health safety net for Santa Barbara County and provides care to nearly 17,000 unduplicated low-income patients a year.
-In FY 2010, SBNC was responsible for over 70,000 patient and health education visits.
-SBNC is fortunate in its ability to fill substantial funding gaps through fundraising events, donations, and public and private grants.
+Today, SBNC consists of 3 medical clinics, 1 dental clinic and a health promotion department.
+We are a critical health safety net for Santa Barbara County and provide care to nearly 17,000 unduplicated low-income patients a year.
+In fiscal year 2012, SBNC was responsible for over 70,000 patient and health education visits.